-Manual handling injury claim solicitors.
+Manual handling injury claims experts.

 Manual handling is something that you need to do in almost every type of work, simply because it is almost impossible to go through a day in any role without having to lift, carry or otherwise move an object of some description.

 If your employer does not take the proper steps to protect you and you sustain a personal injury because of manual handling tasks you are entitled to make a claim against your employer.
-MG Legal specialises in claims against employers and we accept all personal injury claims on a No Win No Fee basis.

 When might I be able to claim for personal injury caused by a manual handling accident?